Is Legendary Norumbega In North America A Lost Viking Settlement?

 The legend of Norumbega started in the 16th century when sailor David Ingram claimed to have walked across the interior of the North American continent from Mexico to Nova Scotia in 1568.
 Ingram reported he had come across a prosperous kingdom that was divided into smaller kingdoms, each with its own king.
 The people who lived there were friendly and helpful.

 Later, many considered his story a fabrication because subsequent explorers had never encountered a city fitting Ingram's description.
-There were also those who believed in the existence of Norumbega.
-They suggested this was once a native American settlement.
+Some believed in the existence of Norumbega and suggested it was once a Native American settlement.

-Norumbega was visible on early maps, and it was placed in New England.
-In 1542, Jean Fonteneau, a Portuguese navigator and explorer reported that he had coasted south from Newfoundland and had discovered a great river.
+Norumbega was visible on early maps and placed in New England.
+In 1542, Jean Fonteneau, a Portuguese navigator and explorer, reported that he had coasted south from Newfoundland and had discovered a great river.
 It often appeared on subsequent European maps of North America, lying south of Acadia in what is now New England.

 Part of Abraham Ortelius' atlas from 1570, showing "Norvmbega" among other somewhat mythical names for various areas as well as several phantom islands.
 Ortelius, Abraham (1527–1598) - The Library of Congress

-It is believed the word ordinates from one of the Algonquian languages spoken in New England and means "quiet place between the rapids" or "quiet stretch of water."
+The word originates from one of the Algonquian languages spoken in New England and means "quiet place between the rapids" or "quiet stretch of water."

-In 1886 inventor Joseph Barker Stearns built a mansion named "Norumbega Castle," which still stands on US Route 1 in Camden, Maine, overlooking Penobscot Bay.
-Many have tried to find mysterious Norumbega, but no-one has succeeded.
+In 1886, inventor Joseph Barker Stearns built a mansion named "Norumbega Castle," which still stands on US Route 1 in Camden, Maine, overlooking Penobscot Bay.
+Many have tried to find the mysterious Norumbega, but no one has succeeded.

 Horsford's Though-Provoking Theory Suggests Vikings Built Nurumbega